 Level 3 – Deployed (25% of all companies)

 This is realistically speaking the level most companies should strive for.

 At level 3, standard processes and management principles are broadly anchored across your organisation.

-At leadership level, you have established targets and management mechanism for finance and project delivery.
-You deliver projects efficiently, and you focus on aligning processes, both within and across functions in the organisation.
+At the leadership level, you have established targets and management mechanisms for finance and project delivery.
+You deliver projects efficiently, and you focus on aligning processes within and across organisational functions.

-You now use standard methods and quality measurements in the project execution which opens the options for creativity and overperformance.
-In the fight for the best employees, you start to be attractive for ambitious talents.
+You now use standard methods and quality measurements in the project execution, which opens the options for creativity and overperformance.
+You become attractive to ambitious talents in the fight for the best employees.

 Digitalisation and automation of project and resource management through a PSA system is in place, and you have deep insights into project execution and finances.